Los Angeles Rams

 Including the regular season and postseason, the Rams finished right around .500 in both cover percentage and over percentage.
 Against the point spread they were particularly streaky.
 From weeks 4-15, the Rams only covered the spread twice.

 After that, they covered in four straight games, including the controversial NFC Championship Game vs. the Saints.
-The Rams offense, which was unstoppable at times last season, has two major question marks heading into 2019.
+The Rams offense, which was unstoppable at times last season, has two major question marks.
 First, QB Jared Goff struggled down the stretch and is coming off a disastrous Super Bowl.
 RB Todd Gurley, who was in MVP contention for most of the season, appears to be suffering through a chronic knee injury which many believe will impact his effectiveness this season.